The Top 100 Foods High In Polyphenols

 64. Pure Blood Orange Juice (56 mg per 100g)

-The juice of these oranges provides large amounts of vitamin C alongside a range of flavonoids and phenolic acids (79).
+Blood oranges, native to China and the Southern Mediterranean region, offer large amounts of vitamin C alongside a range of flavonoids and phenolic acids (79).

 65. Cumin (55 mg per 100g)